Guide to warehouse slotting strategies

 Seasonal changes in warehouse organization

-Moving items from one warehouse space to another can be time-consuming.
-However, it can be worth it if you have significant differences in seasonal volume of certain items.
+Moving items from one warehouse space to another can be time-consuming, but it can be worth it if you have significant differences in seasonal volume of certain items.
+This applies not only to obvious seasonal products like holiday decorations but also to more subtle shifts in product popularity throughout the year.

 For instance, a company that sells utility tools might give their prime warehouse space to the models that are most popular with their loyal customers.
 These fall in the middle of the company’s price range, designed for practicality rather than flashiness.